ory/docs/docs/hydra/sdk/api.md

 > many libraries available for any programming language.
 You can find a list of
 > libraries here: https://oauth.net/code/
 >
-> Do not the the Hydra SDK does not implement this endpoint properly.
+> Do note that Hydra SDK does not implement this endpoint properly.
 Use one of
 > the libraries listed above!

 #### Request body